GLOUCESTER COUNTY VOCATIONAL TECHNICAL PRINCIPALS AND SUPERVISORS ASSOCIATION

 This Agreement incorporates the complete and final entire understanding of the parties on all matters, which were or could have been the subject of negotiations.
 During the term of this agreement, neither party shall be required to negotiate with respect to any other such matter whether or not covered by this Agreement.

 This Agreement shall not be modified in whole or in part by the parties except by an instrument in writing executed by both parties.

-This Agreement shall be effective as July 1, 2003, and shall continue in effect until June 30, 2006, subject to the Association’s right to negotiate over a successor agreement, as provided herein.
+This Agreement shall be effective as of July 1, 2006, and shall continue in effect until June 30, 2009, subject to the Association’s right to negotiate over a successor agreement, as provided herein.

-Within the scope of the law and provisions of this Agreement, the Board on its own behalf hereby retains and reserves unto itself all powers, rights, authority, duties, and responsibilities conferred upon invested in by the law and the Constitution in the State of New Jersey and of the United States including the foregoing, without limiting the generality of: the determination and administration of educational policy; the operation of the School; the management and control of School properties, facilities, courses of instruction, methods of instruction, materials used for instruction, and the selection, direction, transfer, promotion, discipline or dismissal of all personnel.
-The Board further reserves the right to make such reasonable rules, regulations, and procedures as it may from time to time deem best for the purpose of maintaining order, safety and/or for the effective operation of the School.
-The exercise of these powers, rights, authority, duties, responsibilities by the Board and the adoption of such rules, regulations and policies expressed in this Agreement shall be limited only to the specific terms of the Agreement.
+Within the scope of the law and provisions of this Agreement, the Board on its own behalf hereby retains and reserves unto itself all powers, rights, authority, duties, and responsibilities conferred upon itself by the law and the Constitution in the State of New Jersey and of the United States including the foregoing, without limiting the generality of: the determination and administration of educational policy; the operation of the School; the management and control of School properties, facilities, courses of instruction, methods of instruction, materials used for instruction, and the selection, direction, transfer, promotion, discipline, or dismissal of all personnel.
+The Board further reserves the right to make such reasonable rules, regulations, and procedures as it may from time to time deem best for the purpose of maintaining order, safety, and/or for the effective operation of the School.
+The exercise of these powers, rights, authority, duties, responsibilities by the Board, and the adoption of such rules, regulations, and policies expressed in this Agreement shall be limited only to the specific terms of the Agreement.